Skhmt/IDB-as-Storage-in-NWJS/README.md

 ## Random notes

-`db.transaction(['data'], 'readwrite').objectStore('data')` is the biggest time sink and the reason why serviceWorkers seem to be slow.
+`db.transaction(['data'], 'readwrite').objectStore('data')` is the biggest time sink and the reason why the Worker implementation is slower in large numbers of quick transactions.
 The transaction won't stay open for long enough to take multiple operations before it finishes, while in the non-worker implementation, it does stay open.